nlaz/the-offline-writing-app/README.md

 ### How to Use It

 To use it, simply disconnect from the internet.
 Turn your Wi-Fi off, turn on your airplane mode on, disconnect your internet tubes, etc. When you are done, turn your Wi-Fi back on and copy-and-paste your writing to your heart's delight.

-### Credits

-This lovely app was made by <a href="https://twitter.com/nikolazaris">Niko Lazaris</a>.
-If you enjoy the app, I would love to hear it.
-Feel free to reach out.